paybygroup/slate/source/index.html.md

 ```

 Consumer Field Values record what a user enters or selects when presented with a Consumer Field Schema.
+They are always returned within the purchase or membership to which they correspond.

 ### Properties